-New York listed transactions - This category includes transactions that are the same as or substantially similar to one of the types of transactions that the Tax Department has determined to be a tax avoidance transaction.
+New York listed transactions - This category includes transactions that are the same as or substantially similar to one of the types of transactions that the Tax Department has determined to be tax avoidance transactions.
 These transactions must be identified by notice or other form of published guidance as a New York listed transaction.